-Mobile elements - Customer Sheet
+Customer Sheet

-Let customers manage their own payments.#
+Let customers manage their own payment methods.

-1. Set up Stripe [Server Side] [Client Side]#
+1. Set up Stripe [Server Side] [Client Side]

 First, you need a Stripe account.
 Register now.